-As discussed in Note 1, in April 2022, we announced that BMS and we decided to discontinue all development of bempegaldesleukin in combination with Opdivo[®].
-The decision to terminate the program does not affect the cost-sharing provisions under the BMS Collaboration Agreement.
-Pursuant to the BMS Collaboration Agreement, we and BMS continue our efforts to wind down the bempegaldesleukin program.
+In April 2022, we announced that BMS and we decided to discontinue all development of bempegaldesleukin in combination with Opdivo[®].
+On September 6, 2023, BMS and we terminated the BMS Collaboration Agreement, and pursuant to the surviving provisions of the BMS Collaboration Agreement, we and BMS continue our efforts to wind down the bempegaldesleukin program, and the cost sharing provisions continue to remain in effect as the parties wind down the studies.
+On February 12, 2024, we repurchased the 8.3 million shares previously sold to BMS for total cash consideration of \$3.0 million.

 We determined that the BMS Collaboration Agreement falls within the scope of ASC 808.
-Based on the cost sharing percentages described above, we recognized BMS' reimbursement of our expenses as a reduction of research and development expense and our reimbursement of BMS' expenses as research and development expense.
-As discussed in Note 6, beginning in the second quarter of 2022, we began reporting clinical trial, other third-party costs and employee costs for the wind down of the bempegaldesleukin program in restructuring and costs of terminated program.
-The net reimbursement payable to BMS for the three months ended March 31, 2023 was not significant.
-For the three months ended March 31, 2022, we recorded \$24.9 million for the net reimbursement from BMS as a reduction of research and development expense.
+Based on the cost sharing percentages described above, we recognize the net reimbursement to (from) BMS as an increase (decrease) to the applicable expense.
+As discussed in Note 7, beginning in the second quarter of 2022, we began reporting clinical trial, other third-party costs and employee costs for the wind down of the bempegaldesleukin program in restructuring, impairment and costs of terminated program.
+For the three months ended March 31, 2024, such amounts are immaterial and are included in research and development expense.